 When Eric and I moved in together raising livestock had never crossed my mind.
 Eric teased about buying a couple cows and hogs and raising our own meat but I had never been excited about the prospect of owning livestock.
 Well, not that livestock.
 I begged him for two years to let me get a couple of goats!
-In April of 2019, Eric purchased twin doelings as a wedding gift for me.
+In April of 2019, Eric purchased a pair of ADGA registered twin doelings as a wedding gift for me.

 These two sweet precious girls had me head over heels in no time flat.
 Owning goats had been a quiet dream of mine ever since I was 15 and spent those hours sitting in my best friends goat pen with Trouble.
 These two beautiful little doelings were the beginning of my dream come true!
-I doted on them nearly every moment I spent at home - following our breeders instructions to a T. Unfortunately these girls ended up serving as one of the hardest lessons we have ever had to learn.
+I doted on them nearly every moment I spent at home - following our breeders instructions to a T. Unfortunately these girls ended up serving as one of the hardest lessons we have ever had to learn - not every breeder is out to help you.
 We lost both girls shortly after bringing them home.

 In the days, weeks, and months following our girls' passing, we formed new relationships with other local breeders and found a new baby to love - my sweet Loki.
 Loki was the one who deterred me from giving up on my dreams of goats and his breeder became my first real goat friend (and my first mentor!)